brian6484/CSKnowledge/Network/TCPIP UDP.md

 2) target sends back SYN-ACK synchronisation-acknowledgement packet to the target to agree to the process
 3) source sends ACK packet to confirm the process, after which email contents are sent

+One key note is **data is sent in segments and each has a sequence number**.

 As we learnt in OSI, email is broken down to packets before it is sent through the Internet.
 They traverse several gateways before being reaseembled by TCP at the target device.
 So TCP is bi-directional whereas UDP is uni-directional.